 Club Travel revenues down 65% last year after record 2019

-Lonergan says group strong financially with great systems in place to get it through crisis
+Owner says group is strong financially with great systems in place to get it through crisis

-An empty check-in area at Terminal 1 in Dublin Airport last year.
-Photograph: Alan Betson
+In December 2019, Club Travel bought Atlas Travel Services and the combined revenues from the businesses totalled €218 million for 2019.
+Photograph: Sean Gallup/Getty Images

 Revenues at Club Travel were down about 65 per cent last year as a result of the Covid-19 pandemic after a record year for the business in 2019.

-The owner of the Irish travel comapany, Liam Longergan, said he has “no expectations of business” for the 2021 summer season but is “mildly optimistic for 2022”.
+The owner of the Irish travel company, Liam Lonergan, said he has “no expectations of business” for the 2021 summer season but is “mildly optimistic for 2022”.

 Mr Lonergan was commenting on accounts which show that in the 12 months to the end of October 2019, Club Travel Holdings Ltd’s pre-tax profits increased by 34.5 per cent to €5.26 million.

-He said many of the compansy’s staff have been on temporary layoff since March while the remainder spent much of 2020 obtaining refunds from the company’s suppliers and refunding customers.
-The Government’s wage subsidy schemes had been “very helpful in maintaining staff levels”, Mr Longergan said.
+He said many of the company’s staff have been on temporary layoff since March 2020 while the remainder spent much of 2020 obtaining refunds from the company’s suppliers and refunding customers.
+The Government’s wage subsidy schemes had been “very helpful in maintaining staff levels”, Mr Lonergan said.